juditacs/wikt2dict/README.md

 where the <triangle\_dir> should be replaced with the directory where the individual triangle files are stored (triangle\_dir option).

+Congratulations, you have successfully finished the test tutorial of wikt2dict.
+Please send your feedback to judit@sch.bme.hu.

 ## Cite

 Please cite: